-LSE Archivist Sue Donnelly introduces some works of fiction that reference LSE, including Pygmalion, a play for LSE co-founder George Bernard Shaw.
+LSE Archivist Sue Donnelly introduces some works of fiction that reference LSE, including Pygmalion, a play from LSE co-founder George Bernard Shaw.

 Beatrice Webb’s diary, 1 February 1895